Georgia Car Accidents – What to Do After

-If you were in a car accident you may need information on what to do next.
-Here’s a list of steps we’ve compiled that will hopefully answer some of your questions.
+If you were in a Georgia car accident you may need information on what to do next.

 The legal deadline to file a lawsuit is called the statute of limitations.
 You have two years from the date of the accident to file suit for injuries and four years to file suit for damage to your car or property.

 Call your insurance agent or insurance company as soon as possible after a car wreck in Georgia.

 You should also send a written notice that includes information like the names of people who were injured in the crash, the time of the accident, where it occurred, contact information for the other person involved, and other details.

 Failure to contact your insurance company within a reasonable amount of time could mean the insurance company refuses to cover the accident